-During the pandemic, parents took on an essential role in virtual learning and became more engaged in the academic progress of their children.
-As students return to the classroom, school leaders have the opportunity to keep this momentum going and partner with parents in monitoring student progress.
+Parents play an essential role in student learning and are increasingly engaged in the academic progress of their children from a young age.
+School leaders have the opportunity to keep this momentum going and partner with parents in monitoring student progress.
 Many parents appreciate the value of this increased involvement in their children’s education.
 However, they are looking for schools to make it easier to share academic progress with families.
 We’ve also heard in our Possip Pulse Check family trends that parents are asking to be updated more frequently.

 What can school leaders do both from a technology perspective and standardized approach to help keep parents engaged in the process?
 Here are three big tips for keeping families feeling updated: